-(2) The Finished Construction Elevation Certificate certifier shall provide at least two (2) photographs showing the front and rear of the building taken within 90 days from the date of certification.
+- (1) It shall be the duty of the permit holder to submit to the Floodplain Administrator a certification of final as-built construction of the elevation of the lowest floor and all attendant utilities.
+The Floodplain Administrator shall review the certificate data submitted.
+Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to Certificate of Compliance/Occupancy issuance.
+In some instances, another certification may be required to certify corrected as-built construction.
+Failure to submit the certification or failure to make required corrections shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy. - (2) The Finished Construction Elevation Certificate certifier shall provide at least two (2) photographs showing the front and rear of the building taken within 90 days from the date of certification.
 The photographs must be taken with views confirming the building description and diagram number provided in Section A. To the extent possible, these photographs should show the entire building including foundation.
 If the building has split-level or multi-level areas, provide at least two (2) additional photographs showing side views of the building.
 In addition, when applicable, provide a photograph of the foundation showing a representative example of the flood openings or vents.
 All photographs must be in color and measure at least 3" × 3".
 Digital photographs are acceptable.

-2. For waterways design review projects:
+2. For waterways review projects:

-a.
-Development associated with a Building Permit: Prior to final building permit inspection and issuance of a certificate of occupancy, planning staff shall conduct a site inspection to verify that the project was constructed per the approved waterways design review plans and that all conditions of approval have been satisfied.

-b.
-Development not associated with a Building Permit: Planning staff shall conduct a site inspection to verify that the project was constructed per the approved waterways design review plans and that all conditions of approval have been satisfied.
+- a.
+Development associated with a Building Permit: Prior to final building permit inspection and issuance of a certificate of occupancy, planning staff shall conduct a site inspection to verify that the project was constructed per the approved plans and that all conditions of approval have been satisfied. - b.
+Development not associated with a Building Permit: Planning staff shall conduct a site inspection to verify that the project was constructed in general conformance with the approved plans and that all conditions of approval have been satisfied.
 The site visit shall be documented with a written memo to the application file.

-- I. Floodplain Development Variance Procedure: - 1.
-General: - a.
+I. Floodplain Development Variance Procedure:

+1. General:

+- a.
 The Planning and Zoning Commission as established by the City of Ketchum, hereinafter referred to as the "Commission", shall hear and decide requests for variances from the requirements of this ordinance using the public hearing procedures established in Chapter 17.148, Variances. - b.
 The special considerations and conditions for variances contained in this section shall apply in addition to the criteria contained in Chapter 17.148, Variances. - c.
-Generally, variances may be issued for: - (1) The repair or rehabilitation of historic structures upon the determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and that the variance is the minimum necessary to preserve the historic character and design of the structure; - (2) Functionally dependent facilities, if determined to meet the definition as stated in Article II of this ordinance, provided provisions of Article IV, Section E.8.b, c, and d, have been satisfied, and such facilities are protected by methods that minimize flood damages during the base flood and create no additional threats to public safety; or

-(3) Any other type of development, provided it meets the requirements of this Section.
+Generally, variances may be issued for: - (1) The repair or rehabilitation of historic structures upon the determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and that the variance is the minimum necessary to preserve the historic character and design of the structure; - (2) Functionally dependent facilities, if determined to meet the definition as stated in Article IISection 17.08.020 of this ordinancetitle, provided provisions of Article IV, Section E.817.88.050.I.1.b, c, and d, have been satisfied, and such facilities are protected by methods that minimize flood damages during the base flood and create no additional threats to public safety; or - (3) Any other type of development, provided it meets the requirements of this Section.